 Skip to contents

-Accepts any mix of named bundle objects (passed as name = bundle) or bundle_set objects.
-All bundles are collected into a flat named list and wrapped in a new bundle_set.
+Accepts any mix of bundle objects or bundle_set objects.
+All bundles are collected into a flat list and wrapped in a new bundle_set.
+Bare bundle arguments may optionally be named; unnamed bundles are included without a name label.

 Usage